History of books: Papyrus

-Pre-columbian codices of the Americas
+Pre-Columbian American codices

 In Mesoamerica, information was recorded on long strips of paper, agave fibers, or animal hides, which were then folded and protected by wooden covers.
 These were thought to have existed since the time of the Classical Period between the 3rd and 8th centuries, CE.
 Many of these codices were thought to contain astrological information, religious calendars, knowledge about the gods, genealogies of the rulers, cartographic information, and tribute collection.
 Many of these codices were stored in temples but were ultimately destroyed by the Spanish explorers.

 Currently, the only completely deciphered pre-Columbian writing system is the Maya script.
 The Maya, along with several other cultures in Mesoamerica, constructed concertina-style books written on Amate paper.
 Nearly all Mayan texts were destroyed by the Spanish during colonization on cultural and religious grounds.
 One of the few surviving examples is the Dresden Codex.

-Although only the Maya have been shown to have a writing system capable of conveying any concept that can be conveyed via speech (at about the same level as the modern Japanese writing system), other Mesoamerican cultures had more rudimentary ideographical writing systems which were contained in similar concertina-style books, one such example being the Aztec codices.
+Although only the Maya have been shown to have a writing system capable of conveying any concept that can be conveyed via speech (at about the same level as the modern Japanese writing system), other Mesoamerican cultures had more rudimentary ideographic writing systems which were contained in similar concertina-style books, one such example being the Aztec codices.